-Still, none of the fun and satisfaction that naturally comes with such manifesting can compare with the ever deeper joy, yes joy, found in the seldom visited, largely unknown, dark, still and quiet, caverns of the heart.
+Still, none of the fun and satisfaction that naturally comes with such manifesting can compare with the ever-deeper joy, yes joy, found in the seldom visited, largely unknown, dark, still and quiet, caverns of the heart.
 For the only guide there, indeed, the only one capable enough, is death, tragedy and deep sorrow.
 And, on top of that, we know we’re going to be unceremoniously carved and hollowed out and left bare on love’s threshing-floor.
 It is the ultimate answer not to, “What do you want?” the abundance gurus would have us ask, but, rather to, “What is it you most do not want?”
 Yet, it is here, right here, on love’s threshing-floor that I have found the most unspeakable blessing and tasted the deepest love I’ve ever known.

 The requisite unforeseen events of 2018 brought me here where each season is indeed, completely, a perfect blend of laughter and weeping for in the deep caverns of the heart, on love’s threshing-floor, they become one and the same.
 Inseparable.
 Weeping weighted heavily on my oh-please-help-me-to-survive-this journey to my TED talk and yet laughter infused the final delivery.
 Weeping came with sitting, over and over again, on a hospital bed with my beautiful daughter, Lexie, who was trying to heal from Idiopathic Intracranial Hypertension disease.
-And, still, as if weeping were not quite done with me yet, there came the suicide of my step-son, Ross, in November.
+And, still, as if weeping were not quite done with me yet, there came the suicide of my stepson, Ross, in November.

 Yet, laid bare right here on love’s threshing-floor, I notice, ever more clearly, that tender picture I took of my beautiful daughter, with that sweet smile, sitting at the piano with my granddaughter Luna at Thanksgiving.
 It is all, no, so much more than I could ever need.
 Seeing her bouncing back into life stirs a place so deep in my heart I can hardly breathe, not wanting to miss one precious moment for, now, the fear of so-called death has become infused with love.
 No separation.

-Looking at my sweet husband, so full of sorrow, I find myself grateful to just sit close, each moment, for one more day.
+Looking at my sweet husband, so full of sorrow remembering Ross, I find myself grateful to just sit close, each moment, for one more day.
 Sometimes, I wake in the night, close my eyes, and just listen to him breathe.
 During the day, I can cry in some not so very convenient places just remembering a sweet time we’ve had.
 It’s okay.
 Those who’ve been on love’s threshing-floor will immediately recognize and understand.
 And, when it all becomes too much, I yearn to rest my head against his scratchy wool shirt, my most favorite place.
 Right there, I can feel his warmth, hear his heartbeat, and with his arms around me know my only home.
 This man I have loved forever.
-So-called death may claim his spirit for a while but my love asks for nothing more than to be his refuge.
+So-called death may claim his spirit for a while, but my love asks for nothing more than to be his refuge.
 It’s all I could ever want.
 No, so much more.

-On love’s threshing-floor, all of what or whom I may have thought myself or life to be has been broken open.
+On love’s threshing-floor, all of what or whom I may have thought myself or life to be is broken open.
 The veil has dropped.
 The shutters have been flung open and I have found myself no longer able, much less desiring, to see past this very moment, these very people right here in front me, these very never-to-come-again-moments-filled-with-all-the-love-I-could-ever-imagine.
 The moments that, in the end, make up our lives – and are, in the end, all our lives are made of.
-And, each one is more than enough.
+And each one is more than enough.
 So much more.

-Manifesting my little green Subaru – a fun-filled moment.
+Manifesting my little green Subaru – just a fun-filled moment.